-Top 5 Pinot Family
+Pinot Grape Family

-Pinot Gris Curly Flat (Macedon Ranges, Vic)
+Pinot Gris Curly Flat Macedon Ranges (Vic)

-Pinot Blanc Granite Hills (Macedon Ranges, Vic)
+Pinot Blanc Granite Hills Macedon Ranges (Vic)

-Pinot Meunier Murdoch Hill The Surrey (Adelaide Hills, SA)
+Pinot Meunier Murdoch Hill The Surrey Adelaide Hills (SA)

 Meunier means ‘miller’, as the speckled leaves of this lesser known pinot look flour-dusted.
 Most commonly blended with pinot noir and chardonnay in Champagne, single varietal versions are rare.
 The Surrey balances cherry notes with forest floor in a delicious soft red wine.
 German: Schwarzriesling (black riesling).

-Pinot Noir Grey Sands Blanc de Noir (Tamar Valley, Tas)
+Pinot Noir Grey Sands Blanc de Noir Tamar Valley (Tas)

 Left on skins for a while, pinots noir, meunier, and even gris, produce great rosés.
 It’s not uncommon to combine them, as happens in this blend of noir and meuniere.
 Don’t let the dark cherry colour and aroma fool you, this is rosé with substance and a food-friendly dry finish.